Laser Spectroscopy for the Study of Exotic Nuclei: Nuclear properties from atomic spectroscopy

 with $K=F(F+1)-I(I+1)-J(J+1)$.
-Based on Eq.~\ref{eq18}, we can fit the HFS spectrum in Fig.~\ref{fig:fig2.1}(c) using a $\chi^2$-minimization process (an example can be found in the Python package in SATLAS~\cite{SATLAS}), and the atomic parameters of $\nu$, $A_{\rm u}$, $B_{\rm u}$, $A_{\rm l}$, $B_{\rm l}$ can be simultaneously obtained.
-With these atomic parameters, we can derive magnetic moments~($\mu$), quadrupole moments~($Q_{\rm s}$) and changes in mean-square charge radii~($\delta\langle r^2\rangle$) without invoking any nuclear model, as will be detailed in the following.
+Based on Eq.~\ref{eq18}, we can fit the HFS spectrum in Fig.~\ref{fig:fig2.1}(c) by using a $\chi^2$-minimization process (an example can be found in the Python package in SATLAS~\cite{SATLAS}).
+From this, the atomic parameters of $\nu$, $A_{\rm u}$, $B_{\rm u}$, $A_{\rm l}$, $B_{\rm l}$ can be obtained.
+With these parameters, we can derive magnetic moments~($\mu$), quadrupole moments~($Q_{\rm s}$) and changes in mean-square charge radii~($\delta\langle r^2\rangle$) without invoking any nuclear model, as will be detailed in the following.
 Note that the nuclear spin $I$ is predefined in the fitting process and an incorrect assignment will in most cases strongly affect the quality of the fit. \\

 $\bullet{\textbf{ Nuclear spin}}$